Treat your water if it has high levels of contaminants.

 Neutralization

 Neutralizers are added to the water to make it less acidic by increasing alkalinity and pH.
 The most common neutralizing media are marble, calcium carbonate, soda ash or lime.
-This is typically installed as a whole house system (POE) and is often required following a POE reverse osmosis or anion exchange system.
+This is typically installed as a whole house system (POET) and is often required following a POET reverse osmosis or anion exchange system.

 The neutralized water will be less likely to dissolve lead and copper in a home’s plumbing.